DSAppTeam/Anchors/README.md

 README: [English](https://github.com/YummyLau/Anchors/blob/master/README.md) | [中文](https://github.com/YummyLau/Anchors/blob/master/README-zh.md)

+#### Version Update

+* 1.0.2（2019/06/14） Added support to open the project node directly

 #### Introduction

 `Anchors` is a graph-based structure that supports the asynchronous startup task to initialize the Android startup framework.
 Its anchor provides a "hook" dependency function that provides flexibility in solving complex synchronization problems during initialization.
 Refer to `alpha` and improve some of its details, which is more suitable for Android-initiated scenarios.
 It also supports optimizing the dependency initialization process and selecting a better path for initialization.